 While Opportunity Zones seem to be a central component of the administration’s messaging, we also identified three potential policy changes that could impact multifamily real estate trends if Trump is re-elected.

-- Canadian Lumber Tariffs – The Trump administration placed tariffs on Canadian lumber that contributed to the rising cost of construction.
+- Impact of Canadian Lumber Tariffs – The Trump administration placed tariffs on Canadian lumber that contributed to the rising cost of construction.
 The World Trade Organization recently flagged these tariffs as “unjustified,” but it remains to be seen if this will put pressure on the White House to make a change in policy.
 In the meantime, expect lumber prices to remain elevated headed into 2021.
+The Trump Administration has since appealed the WTO ruling.

 Former Vice President Joe Biden’s plan for housing is outlined in detail on the candidate’s website.
 The primary focuses of that plan, regarding the multifamily industry, are zoning reform, financial assistance for home buyers (including a tax rebate for home down payments), and a pledge to increase housing supply.
 Here are a few major highlights:

-Biden has also suggested that he will look to reform Opportunity Zones to ensure that they have their intended effect of expanding access to housing.
+- Intentionality in Opportunity Zones – Biden has also suggested that he will look to reform Opportunity Zones to ensure that they have their intended effect of expanding access to housing.
 One strategy he may employ is requiring investors who benefit from Opportunity Zones to publicly disclose how their developments are positively impacting the local community.
-Imposing additional scrutiny on Opportunity Zone investors will likely place additional pressure on the government to properly incentivize affordable multifamily housing development.
+Imposing additional scrutiny on Opportunity Zone investors would place additional pressure on the government to properly incentivize affordable multifamily housing development.

-In the same vein, do not be surprised if an elected Biden reinstates or strengthens the fair housing rules that are currently under scrutiny by the Trump administration.
-A recent post by The Real Deal also pointed to Biden’s interest in increasing state and local tax caps and updating 1031 exchanges, so that they are only available to individuals making less than $400,000 annually.
+- Reevaluating Fair Housing Rules – In the same vein, do not be surprised if an elected Biden reinstates or strengthens the fair housing rules that are currently under scrutiny by the Trump administration.
+Biden has also signaled an interest in increasing state and local tax caps and updating 1031 exchanges, so that they are only available to individuals making less than $400,000 annually.

 Berkadia has built a best-in-class commercial real estate platform to provide our clients actionable insights and knowledgeable advice.
 Let us help you make informed decisions as we hit an important crossroads in November.
 Reach out to your local investment sales advisor or mortgage banking professional through our people and locations portal.